seriema/PicJam/README.md

 PicJam
 ======

-Simple C# library to optimize JPEG's, lossless.
+Simple C# library to do lossless optimization of JPEG's.
+Uses jpegtran.exe and EXIF removal.